 Inspiration and self-care

-Willie: Courage in the face of uncertainty really inspires me.
+Willie: Courage in the face of uncertainty inspires me a lot.

-I don't like people going against the grain just for the sake of rebelling, but when you see someone who actually believes in what they're doing and they gracefully dismiss the doubts and judgements of others, I find that to be really powerful.
+I don't like people going against the grain just for the sake of rebelling, but when you see someone who actually believes in what they're doing, and they gracefully dismiss the doubts and judgements of others, I find that to be powerful.

 My three role models are Jane Goodall, Paul Farmer, and Jim Kim.

 Lizzy: One of the most inspiring things to me is seeing the big ideas that young people are putting into action before they’re even out of high school.

 I'm passionate about what we're working on, and I don’t think you can ever fully switch off once you start your own business.
 However, it is vital to get away and sometimes.
 I’ve found that these are the times when great ideas will pop into your head!

 My switch-off time is when I’m running or doing anything physically active.
 I wasn’t great about it last year, so this year I signed up for a few races.

 Willie: It doesn't take too long for me to recharge: sitting outside, getting some fresh air, and just taking a break from screens help a lot.